gerardoglzb/pixelang/manual.md

     3

 A difference is worth noting is that `void` functions cannot be assigned to anything.
-Functions with other datatypes do return a value and as such can be used in assignments.
+Functions with other data types do return a value and as such can be used in assignments.

 ### Parameters

 We can also pass in parameters to functions through parameters, which are defined inside the ```parentheses``` of the function definition.
-These parameters are a ```list of comma-separated ids``` that follow the same rules as variable names (and actually are declared as variables inside the function!) followed by a ```colon (:)``` and a ```datatype```.
+These parameters are a ```list of comma-separated ids``` that follow the same rules as variable names (and actually are declared as variables inside the function!) followed by a ```colon (:)``` and a ```data type```.
 It's worth mentioning arrays cannot be passed as parameters.
 Here's an example so you can understand it better.

     program parameters;